ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 > to be Emacs might be the saddest thing I've ever heard

 What bothers me is that people see this as *sad*.
-Emacs being around for this long and still being unparlleled for many of the UX paradigms implemented by its programs is, in my book, incredible - and not sad.
+Emacs being around for this long and still being unparalleled for many of the UX paradigms implemented by its programs is, in my book, incredible - and not sad.

 How many other paradigms have survived this long?
 How many other tools still have fervent followers, amazing [developer tooling][] and a